 Silica is the basic component of sand and rock, meaning silica dust exposure is common during hydraulic fracturing operations that involve pumping large volumes of water and sand into rock so oil and gas can flow into a designated well.
 The process involves transporting silica sand into and through sand movers, releasing dust into the air.

 The Occupational Safety and Health Administration (OSHA) has classified crystalline silica as a lung carcinogen.
 Breathing it in can cause silicosis, which can be disabling or fatal.
 Once in the lungs, crystalline silica causes buildup of scar tissue, which inhibits lung function.
 Another danger is that conveyor sand, operating engines and motors can all get dust in your eyes, causing irritation.

 Make sure you and your fellow workers practice eye, nose and mouth protection on the job site.

 Fire and explosion

-Explosions caused by a spark igniting certain vapors or gases are a major concern for oil and gas workers.
-Flame-resistant gear (FR clothing) is mandatory across all production platforms, drilling rigs and construction barges.
+According to MCR Safety, explosions caused by a spark igniting certain vapors or gases are a major concern for oil and gas workers.
+Flame-resistant gear is mandatory across all production platforms, drilling rigs and construction barges.
 OSHA requires that oilfield workers wear FR clothing during the following scenarios:

 - The drilling process hits formations or zones of hydrocarbons (oils and gases).